 - Video sharing – YouTube, Facebook Live, Periscope, Vimeo

-Social media marketing strategies to know about
+Social media marketing strategies to prepare for 2021

 Any thriving business (online or offline) has an influential presence in the world of social media.
 Nowadays, we all spend a lot of time browsing Facebook, Instagram, or other sites.